geological-survey-of-queensland/gsq-borehole-profile/README.md

 **Fig. 1**: This model profiling the SOSA ontology.

-It is a profile of multiple specifications for biophysical monitoring sites, observations & measurements, sampling and geospatial features.
+It is the [Geological Survey of Queensland (GSQ)](https://www.business.qld.gov.au/industries/mining-energy-water/resources/geoscience-information/gsq)'s' profile of multiple specifications for biophysical monitoring sites, observations & measurements, sampling and geospatial features.
 This means data recorded using it can be exported in accordance with a number of well-known international and national standards thus it should be maximally interoperable.

 The specific specifications that this model profiles are: